 Obviously, your interview prep should also include getting ready for standard interview questions.
 If you can walk into an interview knowing these stories and responses, it gets rid of a lot of the uncertainty surrounding the situation, which can have an incredible calming effect.

-At NSC Technologies, we help job seekers with everything from resume writing to interview prep.
+At NSC, we help job seekers with everything from resume writing to interview prep.
 If you’re currently looking for assistance in your job search, please contact us today.